WilliamZipanHe/CMPT733-Fishing-Activity-Detection/README.md

 ```
 python src/train.py --data ./data/preprocess_dataset_v2.csv --model lgb --method bayesian
 ```
-We now offered lgb (LightGBM) and xgb (XGBoost) models to choose from.
-For the method argument, users can use `vanilla` or `bayesian`, where vanilla use all the hyperparameter as the default value.
+We now offered lgb (LightGBM) and xgb (XGBoost) models to select from.
+For the method argument, users can use `vanilla` or `bayesian`, where vanilla use all the hyperparameters as their default values.
 The results will be written to result/results.csv

 ## Predicting and Evaluating
 To predict the model and evaluate the preprocessed data, run